rhythm10/Microservices-Hotel-Management-Project/README.md

 - **Eureka Registry**: Service registry for service discovery.
 Each microservice registers with Eureka on startup.
 - **API Gateway**: Acts as a single entry point for client requests, routing them to the appropriate microservice.
 - **Rate Limiter**: Controls the rate of requests that can be processed by the services to prevent overloading and ensure fair usage.
+- **Config Server**: Centralized configuration management, fetching properties from a Git repository for different instances.
 - **Circuit Breaker**: Provides fault tolerance by automatically redirecting requests and providing fallback mechanisms when a service is down or under heavy load.
 - **Spring Security**: Secures the microservices by implementing authentication and authorization mechanisms.